 The First Nations on the coast have known of the excellent salmon runs on the Campbell River for centuries.
 Their village site at the mouth of the river was named Tlamatook, meaning “a place where there are houses.”
 Archaeological digs at this site have revealed extensive use as a permanent village and fishing site for millennia.

-The next Europeans to survey this area came in the period 1859-1861 when Captain Richards of HMS Plumper was sent by the Royal Canadian Navy to chart the area.
+The next Europeans to survey this area came in the period 1859-1861.
+Captain Richards of HMS Plumper was sent by the Royal Canadian Navy to chart the area.
 The name “Campbell” was not applied to the river until that time.
 The river was named for the surgeon onboard, Dr. Samuel Campbell.

 In the 1940s, a huge hydro-electric project began to develop the power potential of the Campbell River system.
 It included construction of three dams and took 13 years to complete, bringing prosperity and a building boom to the community.
-It also brought with it a great deal of environmental activism as residents fought to protect the ecosystems of the lakes, and river, especially the salmon runs that made the Campbell River so famous.
-One particularly outspoken conservationist was prominent community member Roderick Haig-Brown.
-A world renowned writer known for his eloquence on fly fishing, Haig-Brown was ahead of his time in his concern for the environment and became an active spokesperson for the principles of conservation, particularly regarding rivers and salmon.
-Today, the family home and property on the river is a provincial Heritage Site known as the Haig-Brown Heritage House, and is managed by the Museum at Campbell River.
+It also brought with it a great deal of environmental activism.
+Residents fought to protect the ecosystems of the lakes, and river, especially the salmon runs that made the Campbell River so famous.

 In 1952, the opening of the Elk Falls Pulp and Paper Mill further escalated Campbell River’s development and growth.
 The Elk Falls Mill was the community’s largest employer until it closed in 2010.
 The mill was a prominent supporter of the community over the years.
 The company participated in parades and festivals and even had its own local baseball team at one time.

 An event of national interest took place in April 1958.
-Seymour Narrows, near Campbell River, was the site of the largest non-nuclear explosion in history when 1,400 tons of dynamite blasted away a marine hazard known as Ripple Rock.
+Seymour Narrows, near Campbell River, was the site of the largest non-nuclear explosion in history.
+1,400 tons of dynamite blasted away a marine hazard known as Ripple Rock.
 Over the years, Ripple Rock was responsible for numerous shipwrecks and lost lives.
 After two and a half years of preparation, the hazard was removed in a spectacular eruption of rock and water 300 metres (1,000 ft) high.
 Viewers across the country were able to witness the explosion on one Canada’s first live television broadcasts.

-The next major event to stir up the community of Campbell River was the plan to build the Tyee Plaza.
-This development required re-claiming the waterfront next to the downtown shopping area (today’s Shoppers Row) by filling in the bay.
-The development was a heavily contested one, and took years to be realised.
-Although initially proposed in 1955, the construction work did not begin on dredging and filling the bay until 1958.
-In the interim years, the development was hotly debated in the community: there were multiple community plebiscites, village commission rulings, and law suits filed for slander.
-In the end the developer went directly to the federal and provincial governments to get the go-ahead for the project, by-passing the village completely.
+In the interim years, the development was hotly debated in the community.
+There were multiple community plebiscites, village commission rulings, and law suits filed for slander.
+In the end the developer went to the federal and provincial governments for permission, by-passing the village completely.
 One of the most difficult issues for the community was the fact that car ferry service to Quadra Island was tied to the development plan.
-Car ferry service was desperately needed due to the loss of the Union Steamship Service to the area.
+Car ferry service was needed due to the loss of the Union Steamship Service to the area.
 The ferry was running by 1960 and the Tyee Plaza shopping centre was open for business in 1962.

-Campbell Riverites, as the local residents are called, have, since the town’s beginnings at the Willows Hotel, enjoyed their entertainment.
-It came as no surprise when the town rallied together in the 1980s and ‘90s to support the development of several new local arts institutions.
-In 1987, the old Van Isle movie theatre, after two years of dedicated work from a volunteer committee, re-opened as the Tidemark Theatre and became the first performing arts theatre in Campbell River.
+In 1987, the old Van Isle movie theatre, re-opened as the Tidemark Theatre and became the first performing arts theatre in Campbell River.
 While the Museum at Campbell River had been established in 1958, it was in desperate need of a newer and larger space.
-After more than 10 years of fundraising, grant applications, and hard work, the new purpose built facility opened in 1994 to great fan fare.
-In the same year, Campbell River opened its first public Art Gallery in the Centennial Building which had just been vacated by the Museum.
+After more than 10 years of fundraising, grant applications, and hard work, the new facility opened in 1994 to great fan fare.
+In the same year, Campbell River opened its first public Art Gallery in the Centennial Building.

 Campbell River was incorporated as a city in 2005.